DanielPickens/Videobo/README.md

 # Video App with Twilio and Gatsby
-This web-app was created using gatsbyjs and twilio video api.
-This is a very Simple Video app, which can be created with ease and deployed in no time with netlify.
+My video web-app created using gatsby.js and the twilio video api.

 ### Getting Started